ktchu/STEAM-Garden/reference-notes/Probability-and-Statistics/Probability-1-Fundamentals.md

     \le \frac{\var{X}}{t^2}.
     $$

-  * __Generic Chernoff Bound__.
-The moment-generating function can be used to compute bounds on the probability contained in the upper tail of a probability distribution:
+  * __Generic Chernoff Bounds__.
+The moment-generating function can be used to compute bounds on the probability contained in the upper tail of a probability distribution.

+    When $t > 0$,

     $$
     \Pr{X \ge a} = \Pr{e^{tX} \ge e^{ta}} \le e^{-at} \E{e^{tX}} = e^{-at} M(t)